zkutalik/ssimp_software/docu/examples.md

 `listofimputesnps.txt` contains SNP id's separated by new lines (no header).

-If it is only a handful of SNPs it might be easier to use:
+If it is only a few of SNPs it might be easier to use:

 `ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt` **`--impute.snp <(echo rs587755077 rs587697622 | tr ' ' '\n')`**